Infant and toddler health (24)

 Know what's off-limits

-Don't offer cow's milk, citrus, honey or corn syrup before age 1.
-Cow's milk doesn't meet an infant's nutritional needs — it isn't a good source of iron and, for infants, it can lead to iron deficiency anemia.
-Citrus can cause a painful diaper rash, and honey and corn syrup may contain spores that can cause a serious illness known as infant botulism.
+Don't offer cow's milk or honey before age 1.
+Cow's milk doesn't meet an infant's nutritional needs — it isn't a good source of iron — and can increase the risk of iron deficiency.
+Honey might contain spores that can cause a serious illness known as infant botulism.

-For babies younger than age 4 months, also avoid home-prepared or canned spinach, beets, turnips and collard greens, which may contain high levels of potentially harmful compounds from soil (nitrates).
+If you offer solids to your baby before age 4 months, avoid offering home-prepared spinach, beets, green beans, squash and carrots, which might contain high levels of potentially harmful compounds (nitrites) from soil.
 If your drinking water comes from a private well, consider having it checked for nitrates.

 Make meals manageable